 I am a fan of the freeze-dried strawberry method.
 I love having a lot of control over the end texture to the frosting.
 I also find the freeze-dried berries pack a lot of punch of flavor that only gets better over time.
 In my opinion, it also gives the most vibrant color.

 First, you need to powder your freeze-dried strawberries.
-I put mine in my food processor and pulse until it becomes a fine powder.
+Put it in a food processor and pulse until it becomes a fine powder.

-Next, I mix it into my powdered sugar, but you can just add it to the butter when you are creaming it.
+Mix it into the powdered sugar, or you can add it to the butter when you are creaming it, both methods work interchangeably.

 Make your frosting as normal, I like to add a bit of lemon zest to brighten the flavor a little.